 Scholarships & Funding

-Several Scholarship opportunities are available to UK and International students both within and out with the school.
+There are Scholarship opportunities available to UK and International students both within and out with the school.
 A small example of Scholarship opportunities include;